bsaxen/simuino/trunk/README.txt

    Enter 'conf'  - the configuration is shown in the message window.
    Enter 'sketch <path + your sketch file name>'.
 This will be saved in the config.

-6. Enter 'load' .
-The sketch will be part of the Servuino build.
+6. Enter 'load 300' .
+This will create simulation of 300 steps.
+Max steps is 2000

-7. Enter 'run <steps>'  This will create a log-file (servuino/data.su).

 8. Enter 'ex' to leave admin-mode.